|

 very difficult to catch up.
 Particularly, last-minute

-cramming up just before exams had been consistently unsuccessful
+cramming up efforts just before exams had been

 This projection is primarily based on "a lot" of